dataontap/DeviceInsights/replit.md

-✓ Updated all OXIO references to use official oxio.com domain instead of oxio.ca ✓ Updated compatibility checker links to point to oxio.com/compatibility ✓ Updated support contact information to use oxio.com domain
+✓ Updated all OXIO references to use official oxio.com domain instead of oxio.ca ✓ Updated compatibility checker links to point to oxio.com/compatibility ✓ Updated support contact information to use oxio.com domain ✓ Removed location section from admin dashboard for privacy protection ✓ Location data still collected for backend analysis but not displayed publicly ✓ Simplified admin dashboard layout with centered device analytics

 The application follows modern full-stack practices with type safety, responsive design, and scalable architecture suitable for production deployment.